 An adequate sample location would:

 Be downstream of mitigation actions but in close enough proximity to detect PCB changes resulting from collective actions.
 Visual observations of decline (similar to the indicator representation) would require less locations compared to a design for assessment of statistical decline.
-Less frequent monitoring (of fish for example) may allow for a higher number of individual samples to be collected and analyzed,
+Less frequent monitoring (of fish for example) may allow for a higher number of individual samples to be collected and analyzed.

 Each geographic area will be individually assessed for appropriate media to be sampled, with a similar approach across media for different areas depending on conditions present in each area.